ProlificsPanther/JPLPlugin/README.md

 	Source Code Control Support

-#Software Requirements:
+# Software Requirements

-1. Eclipse IDE (Kepler/Mars/Neon/Oxygen/Release 2020-06(version-4.16)):
+1. Eclipse IDE (Kepler/Mars/Neon/Oxygen/ or later

-To install this plugin you must install Eclipse onto your system.
+1. To install this plugin you must first have Eclipse on your system.
 You may download it from http://www.eclipse.org/downloads/eclipse-packages/
 2. Please select the version which provides the tools for JAVA EE and Web applications.

 Note: - if you don’t have an idea which eclipse to select then you can download Neon 3 from below link. https://www.eclipse.org/downloads/packages/release/neon/3